Here are some frequently asked questions about Lee Point

 Precinct 1 will comprise 86 residential land lots, ranging in size from 450sqm to 751sqm and 3 rural residential lots with an approximate size of 4,000sqm each.

 The initial sales release will include 40 of these residential land lots plus the 3 rural lots.
+Our second land release will include 15 residential land lots.

 How many Defence members live in DHA Developments?